-Today is June 19th, also known as Juneteenth.
-Though it has long been celebrated in African-American communities, it commemorates a history that has been marginalized and still remains largely unknown to the wider public.
+June 19th, also known as Juneteenth, has long been celebrated in African-American communities.
+The holiday commemorates a history that has been marginalized and still remains largely unknown to the wider public.
 The day is also sometimes called “Juneteenth Independence Day,” “Freedom Day,” or “Emancipation Day.”
 On June 19, 1865, two and a half years after the Emancipation Proclamation was signed, federal troops arrived in Galveston, Texas to take control of the state and ensure that all enslaved people were freed.
 Juneteenth commemorates that important event.
-A 2018 Vox article titled “Why celebrating Juneteenth is more important now than ever,” explains that the holiday represents “how freedom and justice in the US has always been delayed for Black people.”
+A 2018 Vox article titled “Why celebrating Juneteenth is more important now than ever,” explains that the holiday represents “how freedom and justice in the U.S. has always been delayed for Black people.”

 On January 1, 1980, Juneteenth became an official state holiday in Texas through the efforts of Al Edwards, an African-American state legislator.
 The successful passage of this bill marked Juneteenth as the first emancipation celebration granted official state recognition.
 Edwards has since actively sought to spread the observance of Juneteenth all across America.
 A staff writer at The Atlantic eloquently captured the significance of the day: